-There is also a trick, which works quite fine- If any of the provider’s competitor has offered you a lower rate, you can inform the customer service executive about the same.
+There is also a trick, which works quite fine- If any of the provider’s competitors have offered you a lower rate, you can inform the customer service executive about the same.
 There is a possibility that in order to avoid losing its customer to the competitor, the provider matches the offer.

 Ideally, you must make full payment of your credit card to become debt-free.
 However, if you are unable to do that, you can consider borrowing funds for the same.

 You can opt for a personal loan in UAE for getting rid of your credit card debt.
 The rate of interest charged on a personal loan is way less than the rate of interest charged on credit cards.
 Hence, you can escape from the burden of your card debt and save a few pennies too.